k-chuang/automate-download-freesound/README.md

 # Automating the Menial Tasks using Python Pt.2
-A cool Python automation project that automates the menial task of downloading hundreds of audio files on freesound.org using Selenium
+A cool Python automation project that automates the menial task of downloading hundreds of audio files on [Freesound](freesound.org) using Selenium.